 - Design stitched on grain of fabric unless intentionally meant to be stitched on a slant.

 - Many of the judging criteria have points available for the originality of design, innovative use of new ideas and fresh interpretations of traditional designs and/or techniques.

 - If you designed the piece, and your show allows you to acknowledge that, please be sure to note this with as much detail as allowed.
 Name your design!

 Many shows offer different levels of expertise such as beginner, advanced, amateur, or professional.
 The complexity requirements will increase as the level of expertise increases.
 Some of these areas are:

-- Difficulty of materials used as metallic fibers, silks, and ribbon work are more complex to work with than floss.
+- Difficulty of materials used such as metallic fibers, silks, and ribbon, since those are more complex to work with than floss.

 - The difficulty to execute stitches and techniques can impact your score if executed properly.

 - If your design has a variety of elements, techniques, and stitches it can increase your score.
-However, a word of advice from Lynne De’ath, a judging friend of mine from England.
-"Be creative, but don’t feel you have to use twenty different stitches where five or so would do.
+A word of advice from Lynne De’ath, a judge from England: "Be creative, but don’t feel you have to use twenty different stitches where five or so would do.
 Quality beats quantity every time."

 - The scope of project (size versus detail).